 - Insider’s England & France

 Tour of London, Normandy, the Loire Valley, and Paris.

 - La Fiesta: Spain and Morocco

 Tour of Madrid, Seville, Granada, Costa del Sol, and Tangier.

 - Costa Rica STEM Trip

 Launching in 2018, this trip provides the opportunity for students to explore the relationship between communities and the environment at the Monteverde Institute located in the cloud forest of Monteverde, Costa Rica.
-Accompanied by MICDS teachers and MIV coordinators and teachers, participants learn from local experts about a number of related topics, including community, forestry ecology, carbon neutrality and water quality.
-Experiences include lectures by local experts, naturalist-led hikes in the cloud and rain forest, hands-on work in the field, introductory or intermediate thematic Spanish and culture studies, interactions with local youth and families and many opportunities for cultural exploration, including walking tours of San José, visits to local farmers markets and traditional dancing and cooking lessons.
+Accompanied by MICDS teachers and MIV coordinators and teachers, participants learn from local experts about a number of related topics, including community, forestry ecology, carbon neutrality, and water quality.
+Experiences include lectures by local experts, naturalist-led hikes in the cloud and rain forest, hands-on work in the field, introductory or intermediate thematic Spanish and culture studies, interactions with local youth and families, and many opportunities for cultural exploration, including walking tours of San José, visits to local farmers markets, traditional dancing, and cooking lessons.

 - England Shakespeare Trip